vestrel00/contacts-android/docs/dev-notes.md

 > ℹ️ It is possible to create RawContacts without any rows in the Data table.
 See the
 > **Data required** section for more details.

-For example, creating 4 new contacts using the native Android Contacts app results in;
+For example, creating 4 new contacts using the AOSP Android Contacts app results in;

 ```
 Contact id: 4, displayName: First Local Contact